 Arrival Cities, Open and Closed, Across the Middle East

-Demographics is destiny (say the demographers).
+Demographics is destiny (say demographers).
 This 2005 paper begins:

 Egypt is the most populated Arab country, and, with a population of 74 million, ranks with Turkey and Iran, as one of the largest countries in the region.
 Its population was 10 million in 1897, it increased by almost six times since the beginning of the 20th century and by almost three times from 1950 to the present.
 (Source pdf)

-Half the population in Egypt is under 25, and in the Kurdish territories the median age is 20.
-This means millions of young people each year will be ready for jobs and homes and opportunities to make better lives for themselves.
+Half the population in Egypt is under 25, and in the Kurdish regions of Iraq, Syria, and Turkey, the median age is 20.
+This means millions of young people each year will be ready for jobs, homes, and opportunities to earn better lives for themselves.
 Closed economies don’t offer these jobs and opportunities.

 Open economies thrive on population growth.
 The U.S. population more than doubled since the 1950s, and more people meant producing and consuming goods and services each day.
 People are an infinity value in and of themselves, and are also the economy’s Ultimate Resource.
 Houses, cars, roads, are made and improved by workers, engineers, scientists, though companies, innovations and inventions.
 These are all good things.